 You may remember on the first page mention was made of a special edition of the Royal Academy Art Journal which was devoted to The McCulloch Collection of Modern Art.
-It listed the paintings which were exhibited at the 1909 Winter Exhibition, and included many illustrations, including some photographs of McCulloch's home (see examples above).
+It listed the paintings which were exhibited at the 1909 Winter Exhibition, and contained 140 illustrations, including some photographs of McCulloch's home (see examples above).

 The RA exhibition catalogue contained no illustrations, so The Art Journal provides useful additional material for historians of Victorian art.